 As both the UK’s national stadium and, for apparently the rest of the 2018-19 Premier League season, the home of Tottenham Hotspur, Wembley Stadium will eventually pop onto the radar of the traveling groundhopper.

-Note that these are the same whether is’s a Spurs league game, an FA Cup semifinal or final, a League Cup Final, international match or Football League playoff final.
+Note that these are the same whether is’s an FA Cup semifinal or final, a League Cup Final, international match or Football League playoff final.

 First, here is a seating chart for your reference (click to expand):